Mosman: European settlement

 Chowder Bay was used in the late 1820s as an anchorage for visiting American whaling ships.
 In 1831 Archibald Mosman and John Bell were allotted grants of land in Mosman Bay to establish a whaling station.
-The only remaining building of the original whaling station is The Barn in Avenue Road.
-The Barn was a store and sail drying house.
+The only remaining building of the original whaling station is The Barn on Avenue Road.
+The Barn was a store and sail-drying house.
 It is now the home of the 1st Mosman 1908 Scout Group.